Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/dptx/examples/readme.txt

 xdptx_example_common.[ch] which holds common functionality for all examples.
 After importing the examples, these files will need to be manually copied into the example src/ directory.
-This code shows how to train the main link and set up the
+This code shows how to train the main link and set up a video stream.

 Additionally, in order to be able to use the interrupt, polling, and timer examples, the user will need to implement and link the following functions:
 1) Dptx_InitPlatform : This function needs to do all hardware system initialization.
-This function is invoked when calling
 2) Dptx_StreamSrc* : These function need to configure the source of the stream (pattern generators, video input, etc.) such that a video stream, with timings and video attributes that correspond to the main stream attributes